frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 #### How does `restore` work?
 * Project restore - When a project is restored, it restores as it does today.
 It looks at the CPVMF to get the package versions.
 If a package is not listed in the CPVMF but is referenced in the project, it errors out.
 * Solution restore - Same as today, except when it finds a more packages in CPVMF than in the project, it prunes/consolidates CPVMF i.e. removes the extra packages stated in CPVMF but not referenced in any of the projects.
+This can be controlled using the `ConsolidatePackagesOnRestore` property.
+See Extensibility, for details.

 #### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?
 These are per project properties and should be defined in the `PackageReference` nodes in the project file.